-A generous donation from an Old Cranleighan has enabled the commissioning of a new three-manual pipe organ which takes pride of place in Cranleigh’s beautiful Chapel.
+A generous donation from Hamish Ogston, an Old Cranleighan, enabled the commissioning of a new three-manual pipe organ which takes pride of place in Cranleigh’s beautiful Chapel.
 The new instrument was designed and built by John Mander of London and installed in 2010 on a purpose-built gallery which has also provided additional seating.
-The organ has further enhanced the school’s enviable reputation for the strength and importance of its sacred music and congregational singing but has also enabled the development of an organ-teaching curriculum; all under the guidance and tuition of Philip Scriven, Organist in Residence.
+The organ has further enhanced the school’s enviable reputation for the strength and importance of its sacred music and congregational singing but has also enabled the development of an organ-teaching curriculum; all under the guidance and tuition of Mr Philip Scriven, Organist in Residence.

 The Mounted Cornet is of only four ranks.
 This allows any of the three 8ft stops to be added to make a full five rank cornet, but each of the stops added lends a different character to the cornet, depending on the repertoire being played.
 In addition, the lower end of the compass can be changed from tenor G to middle C by the organist at the console.